acados/acados/docs/interfaces/index.md

 ```
 pip3 install <acados_root>/interfaces/acados_template
 ```
-Note: Use `pip` instead of `pip3` if you are installing in a virtual Python environment.
+Note: If you are working with a virtual Python environment, use the `pip` corresponding to this Python environment instead of `pip3`.

 3. Add the path to the compiled shared libraries `libacados.so, libblasfeo.so, libhpipm.so` to `LD_LIBRARY_PATH` (default path is `<acados_root/lib>`) by running:
 ```bash